RDG0818/Diffusion_Q_Learning_Dashboard/README.md

 3. **Updated Libraries**: Migrated to PyTorch ≥ 2.0 for faster inference and Minari for modern datasets

-4. **DAgger-based Policy Distillation**: Introduced a DAgger-driven `distill.py` workflow to train a lightweight MLP student policy that imitates the Diffusion-QL teacher
+4. **DAgger-based Policy Distillation**: Added `distill.py` to train a lightweight MLP student policy that imitates the Diffusion-QL teacher

 ## Setup